Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Why the 9800X3D over the Ryzen 9 9900X for this budget?

 The 9900X has 12 cores versus the 9800X3D’s 8, but no 3D V-Cache.
-In gaming, the 9800X3D outperforms the 9900X by 15-25% in CPU-sensitive titles specifically because of the cache advantage, while the two chips trade blows in GPU-bound scenarios.
+In gaming, the 9800X3D outperforms the 9900X by 15-25% in CPU-sensitive titles because of the cache advantage, while the two chips trade blows in GPU-bound scenarios.
 If your workload includes heavy rendering, video encoding, or compilation work, the 9900X’s additional cores become relevant — but for gaming as the primary use case, the 9800X3D is the correct choice.

 Does PCIe 5.0 matter for the GPU?